Skip to main content

 Once approved, these actions are funded by the project and form the basis of a water quality farm works plan.
 All approved actions are funded by the programme.

-Actions must also be reviewed for any potential negative effects, paying particular attention to precious habitats and their plants and animals.
-These include Special Areas of Conservation (SAC), Special Protection Areas (SPA), Natural Heritage Areas (NHA) and potential National Heritage Area.
+Actions must also be reviewed for any proposed negative effects, paying particular attention to precious habitats and their plants and animals.
+These include Special Areas of Conservation (SAC), Special Protection Areas (SPA), Natural Heritage Areas (NHA) and proposed National Heritage Areas (pNHA).

 The Minister for Housing, Local Government and Heritage, James Browne, TD published the Waters of LIFE Natura Impact Statement for consultation in August 2025.

-The Ecological Assessment Unit of the Department of Housing, Local Government and Heritage made an independent supporting actions would not adversely affect the integrity of the Natura 2000 sites.
+The Ecological Assessment Unit of the Department of Housing, Local Government and Heritage made an independent determination that Waters of LIFE supporting actions would not adversely affect the integrity of the Natura 2000 sites.
 They reasoned that actions are designed to protect habitats and due consideration would be given to any impacts to rivers and habitats downstream of actions.

 The main process to ensure the right measure in the right place was a rules matrix that would eliminate potential impacts.